-The Asset Manager closely follows the Socially Responsible Investment ("SRI") International Proxy Voting Guidelines provided by the Institutional Shareholder Services Inc. ("ISS").
-To monitor ISS processes, the Asset Manager reviews all voting recommendations.
+LGT CP closely follows the Socially Responsible Investment ("SRI") International Proxy Voting Guidelines provided by the Institutional Shareholder Services Inc. ("ISS").
+To monitor ISS processes, LGT CP reviews all voting recommendations.
 The ultimate voting decision lies with the investment team.
-As representative of shareholders, whenever possible, the Asset Manager uses its voting rights in order to:
+As representative of shareholders, whenever possible, LGT CP uses its voting rights in order to:

-- improve the level of reporting disclosure; - align management compensation to ESG key performance indicators and emission targets; and - support strategic measures to accelerate or adapt to a low-carbon business model.
+- Improve the level of reporting disclosure; - · Align management compensation to ESG key performance indicators and emission targets; and - Support strategic measures to accelerate or adapt to a low-carbon business model.